schan219/lang/DESIGN.md

 (+ 4 10)
 ```

-Though, this is a function
+Though, this is a function call it is evaluated at runtime before any template generation happens.